Skip to main content

 Cloud Mask Function for Landsat 8 Data

 Next we can create a function to pre-process the Landsat 8 data, which applies scaling and cloud / saturated data masking.
 Don't worry too much about the details here, but the main thing to be aware of is that different satellite image collections handle the QA information differently.
-Landsat (and other satellites) often use something called "bitmasking" to store QA information, which is a space-efficient method for storing additional information.
+Landsat (and other satellites) often use something called "bitmasking" to store QA information, which is a space-efficient storage method.
 This cloud-masking function can be found on the earthengine-api GitHub examples here.

 // cloud masking function for Landsat 8 Collection 2